-(f) Restructuring Property
+(g) Restructuring Property

 The Restructuring Property consists primarily of the irrevocable contract right to impose, bill, and collect the nonbypassable consumption-based Restructuring Charge.
-The amortization of the Restructuring Property will be equal to UDSA's debt service requirements as reflected in the Restructuring Charge, subject to the True-Up Adjustments.
+The Restructuring Property is amortized on a proportionate basis annually based on the total principal payments due for the restructuring bonds as reflected in the Restructuring Charge, subject to the True-Up Adjustments.

-(g) Revenues
+(h) Revenues

-Beginning on March 1, 2014, the Authority implemented the nonbypassable Restructuring Charge on behalf of the UDSA.
-The UDSA will record revenue for the charge under the accrual method.
+Beginning on March 1, 2014, the Authority implemented the nonbypassable Restructuring Charge on behalf of UDSA.
+UDSA records revenue for the charge under the accrual method.
+UDSA accrues unbilled revenues by estimating unbilled consumption at the customer meter.
+Unbilled revenue totaled \$16 million as of December 31, 2014.

-(h) Income Taxes
+(i) Income Taxes